(Using examples from Mozart’s Sonata KV 309)

 - the music of the second subject is presented in the original tonic (I) key – NOT in the dominant (V) or relative major (III) as before;

-- to enable the second subject to be presented in the tonic key, the transition is altered to lead us from (keep us in) the tonic key of the 1st subject to the tonic key ot the 2nd subject!!
+- to enable the second subject to be presented in the tonic key, the transition is altered to lead us from ( or rather, keep us in) the tonic key of the 1st subject to the tonic key for the 2nd subject!!

 - to extend the codetta of the exposition (often by alternating I and V7 chords of the tonic (I) key to produce an impressive ending to the music – the CODA.

 Other changes, which reflect the way the music has evolved beforehand, may also occur a little unexpectedly.
 For example, if the development has used many minor keys for dramatic effect, it might be appropriate to bring back one theme in the recapitulation in the minor mode, when it had been heard in the major mode in the exposition, so as not to lose the more intense mood of the development as the music progresses to its conclusion.
 Which themes of the first subject come back in the recapitulation in the minor mode?

 Now listen to the great Japanese pianist Mitsuko Uchida play the whole movement:

 Variation form is often quite straightforward.
 The composer starts by presenting a musical theme – here in K309 it is a melody with a simple accompaniment.
 The theme may be an original theme of the composer or a “borrowed” theme such as a popular melody of the day.
 There then follow any number of altered “repeats” of the theme, each “repeat” adapting features of the theme to produce a VARIATION.

 Some typical ways of varying a theme are: